ETF Movers on Tuesday: ITB, FEPI

 About JELD

 JELD-WEN Holding, Inc. is a global designer, manufacturer and distributor of high-performance interior and exterior doors, windows, and related building products serving the new construction and repair and remodeling sectors.
 Its segments include North America and Europe.
-North America segment competes primarily in the new construction and repair and remodel (R&R) market for residential doors and windows in the United States and Canada.
+North America segment competes in the new construction and repair and remodel (R&R) market for residential doors and windows in the United States and Canada.
 North America segment supplies windows and doors for residential and commercial markets.
 These products reach builders, repair and replacement contractors, architects, and homebuilders through direct and indirect channels, including dealer and distribution networks.
-Europe segment competes primarily in the market for residential and non-residential doors in Germany, the United Kingdom, France, Austria, Switzerland, and Scandinavia.
-Its family of brands includes JELD-WEN worldwide, LaCantina and VPI in North America, and Swedoor and DANA in Europe.
+The Europe segment competes primarily in the market for residential and non-residential doors in Germany, the United Kingdom, France, Austria, Switzerland, and Scandinavia.
+Its family of brands includes JELD-WEN worldwide, LaCantina and VPI in North America, Swedoor, DANA, and Kellpex in Europe.

 About the author